techMenaka/springboot-issueSolver/README.md

 # springboot-issueSolver

+To execute this project you need a local cassandra instance with a keyspace configured in cassandra.properties

 # For the Spring MVC to run, we should start the spring boot with AppConfig
 #  SpringApplication.run(AppConfig.class, args);